 It might surprise you to learn that a 2011 NSF study found the kitchen to be the germiest place in the home, with more germs hiding in coffee maker reservoirs than on bathroom faucet handles, light switches, and even pet toys!
 Not only can improperly cleaned coffee makers harbor yeast and mold that might make you sick, but oily residues, hard-water deposits, and other impurities can build up over time to spoil your best efforts at a delicious cup o' joe.

 By adding just a few simple steps to your coffee making routine, you can ensure that your daily cup of coffee gives you that extra pep in your step without any harmful germs or unpleasant tastes.

 - After you've finished with your coffee, dump any remaining liquid out and clean the carafe with liquid coffee pot cleaner or soap and water.
 Not only can stuck-on coffee stain your carafe, but it can also leave behind residues that may affect the taste of your next brew.

-Step 1: Remove your coffee maker's filter.
-If your coffee maker contains a permanent filter simply dump out the grinds and wash it.
-If your coffee maker uses disposable filters, just remove the filter and throw it away!
+- Remove your coffee maker's filter.
+If your coffee maker uses a permanent filter, dump out the grinds and wash it.
+If you coffee maker uses disposable filters, simply remove the filter and throw it away.

-Step 2: Remove the filter holder on a regular basis (probably every other brew) and rinse it out as coffee grinds have a tendency to settle there.
+- You should remove the filter holder on a regular basis and rinse it off, as coffee grinds have a tendency to settle there.

-Step 4: Wipe your coffee maker down with a wet rag paying special attention to the hot plate (when it is off of course) as this area tends accumulate coffee drips that will send the lovely smell of burned coffee throughout the house when you next turn on your coffee maker.
+- Wipe your coffee maker down with a wet rag.
+Pay special attention to the hot plate when it has cooled, as this area tends to accumulate coffee drips that can build up over time and lead to an unpleasant burning coffee smell.